Frequently Asked Questions

 Our main pedagogical approach is learning by doing.
 Much of the course promotes practical testing and building.
 For this reason, we avoid conventional “crits”; instead, students are encouraged to evaluate their own work and progress with the help of tutors.
 We do this through open reviews in the design studio, as well as exhibitions in the community, with our “live” project clients, and by presenting to students on our other programmes.

-Through the years of teaching experience at CAT, we’ve found that this method of teaching enables students to develop the confidence and capability needed to tackle the building challenges they will face once they go back into the professional environment.
+Through the years of teaching experience at CAT, we’ve found that this method enables students to develop the confidence and capability needed to tackle the building challenges they will face once they go back into the professional environment.

 No, the course is a balance of architectural design and technology in which the two are integrated.
 We will ensure that students have a portfolio of project and design work that will be up to the high standards expected at Part II level.